-When you configure BIG-IP LTM to use SNAT, the BIG-IP system replaces the source IP address of an incoming connection with its local self IP address (in the case of SNAT Auto Map), or an address you have configured in a SNAT pool.
+When you configure BIG-IP LTM to use SNAT, the BIG-IP system replaces the source IP address of an incoming connection with its local self IP address in the case of SNAT Auto Map.
 As a result, Microsoft IIS logs each connection with its assigned SNAT address, rather than the address of the client.